About Peach Bowl

 Welcome to the Peach Bowl Championship Website!

 The Gloucester County Swim Championships is a proud tradition and competition for the Gloucester County clubs that are a part of the Tri-County and Suburban Swim Leagues.
 First known as the Tri-Pool Championships dating back to 1959, Green-Fields, Wenonah, and Brookside competed for swimming supremacy in the pool and the title of summer league champions of Gloucester County.
-In the late 1970’s, five additional clubs joined the competition and the Gloucester County Swim Championships were born.
+In the late 1970s, five additional clubs joined the competition and the Gloucester County Swim Championships were born.
 The meet eventually became known in 1983 as Peach Bowl, representative of our Gloucester County farming heritage.
-In 2014, an additional team was added, bringing the total number of teams competing to nine.
-The nine clubs are Brookside, Gibbstown, Green-Fields, Greenwood Park, Kandle Lake, Peachwood, Raccoon Valley, Wenonah, and Whitman Square.
+The eight clubs who compete in Peach Bowl are Brookside, Gibbstown, Green-Fields, Greenwood Park, Peachwood, Raccoon Valley, Wenonah, and Whitman Square.